nummacway/gb300/README.md

 **(GB300 v2 only – full section)**

-GB300 v2 can run [1431 Arcade games](https://vonmillhausen.github.io/sf2000/arcade/DataFrog_SF2000_FBA.html) via Final Burn Alpha.
+GB300 v2 can (theoretically) run [1431 Arcade games](https://vonmillhausen.github.io/sf2000/arcade/DataFrog_SF2000_FBA.html) via Final Burn Alpha.
 Games shipping with the SF2000 are tagged with `inrom` there.

 Presumably to make it fit on a 8GB TF card, the GB300 lacks the following ROMs from the SF2000:
 * `2020 Super Baseball.zfb`